redfactorlabs/concourse-smuggler-resource/README.md

 Input of the script:

  * `SMUGGLER_<source_extra_param_name>`: Environment variables with the
-   prefixed source parameters defined in `extra_params`.
+   prefixed source parameters defined in `smuggler_params`.
  * `SMUGGLER_VERSION_ID`: Environment variable with the latest resource version.
 It will be a empty string in the first run.
  * `SMUGGLER_OUTPUT_DIR`: The directory path to write the resulting versions.